Permafrost/TundraTN/README.md

 // duplicates, set the $strict/Saving error class to 'true' and duplicate documents will not
 // be processed and will instead have their user status set to 'ABORTED' (when using the standard
 // $catch service).
+//
-tundra.tn:process(bizdoc, $service, $catch, $finally, $pipeline, $part, $encoding, $strict);
+// This service is designed to be called directly from a Trading Networks bizdoc processing rule. tundra.tn:process(bizdoc, $service, $catch, $finally, $pipeline, $part, $encoding, $strict);

 // Receives arbitrary (XML or flat file) content and routes it to Trading Networks.
 The content can be specified